-In 2014, Pam became EDF's Indonesia lead.
+In 2014, Pamela became EDF's Indonesia lead.
 In this role, she works with organizations, government, communities and other stakeholders to explore ways to design and implement fisheries management systems that help communities prosper even as they help rebuild depleted fish populations and marine ecosystems.
-Pam leads EDF's participation in the 'Fish Forever' partnership with Rare Indonesia and the Sustainable Fisheries Group at University of California at Santa Barbara.
 Prior to this role, she served as the Senior Director of EDF's Gulf of Mexico Program with work encompassing the U.S., Mexico and Cuba.

 - Fisheries conservation and management experience in the U.S., Belize, Mexico, Cuba, Federated States of Micronesia, and Indonesia

 - Played a key role in building coalitions and implementing model federal marine tenure fishery management program in the U.S. for reef fish in the Gulf of Mexico

 - Assisted fishing industry participants to organize and build capacity to participate in fishery management

 - Served on U.S. Federal and State advisory panels managing reef, shrimp and highly migratory fisheries